iRobotEducation/create3_docs/docs/setup/compute-ntp.md

         sudo service chrony restart

-1. Log into the Create® 3 web application and modify the NTP sources (as of Jul 2023 under "Beta Features") to add the following:
+1. Log into the Create® 3 web application and modify the NTP sources (as of Jul 2023 under "Beta Features") to add the following if it does not exist:

         server 192.168.186.3 iburst

-1. Through the Create® 3 web application, restart the NTPD server (or reboot the robot).
+1. Through the Create® 3 web application, restart the NTPD server (or reboot the robot) if you made changes in the previous step.

 1. Verify compute NTP server is talking to the Create® 3